-All modern marine navigation instruments depend on electricity, and are susceptible to shorting of current by seawater or lightning strikes.
+All modern marine navigation tools depend on electricity, and are susceptible to shorting of current by seawater or lightning strikes.
 Even with the elaborate backup systems and rigorous insulation, there is a risk of water shorting out the electrical system.
-Back up the navigation capability with the chart, magnetic compass, pencil and ruler as there is little that affects their function.
+Back up the navigation capability with manual navigation tools such as a chart, magnetic compass, pencil and ruler as there is little that affects their functionality.

 Some navigators prefer to stand at a chart table arranged fore and aft, but commonly chart tables are place athwartships with a seat.
 The chart table should be situated near the companionway, where boat motion is at its least and the seat facing forwards.
 This arrangement provides communication with the helmsman and access to the cockpit.